-If your logging code uses EsLogManager class>>info: or EsLogManager class>>error:, you must change the code to EsLogManager class>>logError: respectively.
+If your logging code uses EsLogManager class>>info: or EsLogManager class>>error:, you must change the code to EsLogManager class>>logInfo: and EsLogManager class>>logError: respectively.
 If your logging code uses any of the other deprecated methods, you should, but do not have to, change them as indicated in Deprecation.

-Signal>>#description changed for compatibility with classbased Exceptions
+Signal>>#description changed for compatibility with class-based Exceptions